Cocker's Arithmetick: Popularity and impact

+Writing style

 Though popular, like most texts of its time, Arithmetick style is formal, stiff and difficult to follow as illustrated in its explanation of the "rule of three".

 As well as the rule of three, Arithmetick contains instructions on alligation and the rule of false position.
 Following the common practice of textbooks at the time, each rule is illustrated with numerous examples of commercial transactions involving the exchange of wheat, rye and other seeds; calculation of costs for the erection of houses and other structures; and the rotation of gears on a shaft.
 The text contains the earliest known use of the term lowest terms.